intersect-sdl/documentation/docs/entities/sosa_result.md

 published: true
 ---

-The `sosa:Result` class represents the outcome of a `sosa:Observation`, `sosa:Actuation`, or `sosa:Sampling`.
+The :rdfterm[sosa:Result] class represents the outcome of a :rdfterm[sosa:Observation], :rdfterm[sosa:Actuation], or :rdfterm[sosa:Sampling].
 In SDL, results typically capture measured values, such as pH, temperature, or CO₂ concentration, often modeled as quantitative values or references to data files.

 ---

-## 🔎 Definition
+## Definition

 **URI**: `http://www.w3.org/ns/sosa/Result`

-> A `sosa:Result` is the outcome of an observation, actuation, or sampling, which may be a value, media file, or material entity.
+> A :rdfterm[sosa:Result] is the outcome of an observation, actuation, or sampling, which may be a value, media file, or material entity.

 ---

-## 📐 Usage in SDL
+## Usage in SDL

-In SDL, `sosa:Result` is used to:
+In SDL, :rdfterm[sosa:Result] is used to:

 * Store the value or representation of a scientific measurement
 * Link observations to meaningful outputs